caxian007/WEBI/Courseware/F2F/B/L9&10 Matrix Vocabulary.md

 Snowy.
 Snowy weather is cold.
 When it's snowing, you need a warm coat.
 The air is cold and quiet.
 Everything is turning white.

 ---

+## Time of Life

+Times of life.
+These are the times of life: birth, childhood, adulthood, and old age.
+Birth.
+Our lives begin at birth.
+Babies are small and cute.
+Childhood.
+Children go to school.
+When we are children we go to school.
+Childhood is when we learn to read and write.
+Adulthood.
+Most adults get married and have children.
+Many men and woman work hard and have a career.
+Old age.
+This is a good time for hobbies and other interests.
+These are the last years of our lives.
+Old people have lots of experience.

+---